Green Bay Packers' Aaron Rodgers and Davante Adams smile as...

 Green Bay Packers' Aaron Rodgers and Davante Adams smile as they walk off the field after an NFL football game against the Detroit Lions Monday, Sept.
 20, 2021, in Green Bay, Wis.
 The Packers won 35-17.
 (AP Photo/Matt Ludtke) Credit: AP/Matt Ludtke

-Ever since he arrived in New York himself last spring, Aaron Rodgers has been talking about bringing Davante Adams here to join him.
-Most of the comments have been silly off-the-cuff remarks that sounded more like fantastical wishing than actual football acumen, but at their heart was a clear purpose by Rodgers to try to manifest a reunion with his favorite receiver.
+Ever since he arrived himself in the spring of 2023, Jets quarterback Aaron Rodgers has talked about bringing Davante Adams here to join him.
+Most of the comments have been silly off-the-cuff remarks that sounded more like fantastical wishing than actual football acumen, but at their heart was a clear purpose by Rodgers: to try to create a reunion with his favorite receiver.

 But general manager Joe Douglas needs to pause and think long and hard before going through with this blockbuster.
-There could be some very serious ramifications for the franchise from the acquisition, including some that may ripple for years after Rodgers and Adams, both nearing their expiration dates as players, have moved on as NFL players.
+There could be some very serious ramifications for the franchise from the acquisition, including some that could ripple for years after Rodgers and Adams, both nearing their expiration dates, have moved on as NFL players.

-Their offensive line is hanging together by a very thin margin with veteran left tackle Tyron Smith rarely practicing, right tackle Morgan Moses already sidelined by a knee injury and guard Alijah Vera-Tucker popping up on this week’s injury report with an ankle.
+Their offensive line is hanging together by a very thin margin with left tackle Tyron Smith rarely practicing, right tackle Morgan Moses already sidelined by a knee injury and guard Alijah Vera-Tucker popping up on this week’s injury report with an ankle issue.

 Edge rusher Will McDonald and offensive lineman Olu Fashanu, the team’s last two first-round picks, have yet to prove they are capable of carrying both of those position groups by themselves.